cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise-free-aws-rhel.markdown

 ## Accessing the Virtual Machines Using SSH ##

-See: [Quick-Start Guide to Using PuTTY][Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen#Quick-Start Guide to Using PuTTY]
+See: [Quick-Start Guide to Using PuTTY][Quick-Start Guide to Using PuTTY#Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen]

 ## Install and Configure the Firewall ##